How to Think about the Internet of Things (IoT)

 If your IoT network is local and M2M-only, then the wireless protocols discussed above are all good candidates.
 But if your goal is to remotely control devices or otherwise transmit data over the Internet, then you need IPv6.

 The usefulness of IoT devices resides not only in local communication, but also in global communication.
 If at all possible, it is crucial that your IoT networks (LANs, PANs, and BANs) all make use of the suite of Internet Protocols (IP, UDP, TCP, SSL, HTTP, and so on).
-A stable server is also required, ITT Systems has a list of free Servers you can download , these will ensure the project runs smoothly across all platforms.
+A stable server is also required – ITT Systems has a list of free Servers you can download – which will ensure your project runs smoothly across all platforms.
 Furthermore, your networks must support Internet Protocol version 6, as the current IPv4 standard faces a global addressing shortage, as well as limited support for multicast, and poor global mobility.

 IPv6’s addressing scheme provides more addresses than there are grains of sand on earth — some have calculated that it could be as high as 1030 addresses per person (compare that number to the fact that there are 1028 atoms in a human body)!
 With IPv6, it is much simpler for an IoT device to obtain a global IP address, which enables efficient peer-to-peer communication.